tomdionysus/netdisk/docs/protocol.md

 * Each side should wait to receive the other's 32 byte IV
 * When received, that establishes the other side's AES context.
 * All traffic past this point is encrypted with AES CBC using that context.
-* Each node then constructs, encrypts and sends a handshake packet
+* Each node then constructs, encrypts and sends a handshake packet.
 * Each side then sets state to NETDISK_SESSION_STATE_HANDSHAKE.

 ## NETDISK_SESSION_STATE_HANDSHAKE

-* Each side should wait to recieve the other's handshake.
+* Each side should wait to receive the other's handshake.
 * The handshake is decrypted and checked for a magic number and the version.
 * If either are incorrect or incompatible, the connection is closed.
 * If correct, each side stores the other's node ID, a unique 64 bit identifier.